Local Mission Partners

 Each week at Wednesday Night Fellowship, Fourth Presbyterian takes up an offering that is designated for a local food mission benefiting our community.

 United Ministries serves and empowers those on the transformative journey to self-sufficiency.
 Fourth serves United Ministries in a variety of ways, including hosting homeless families through the Interfaith Hospitality Network; monthly food drives on the first Sunday of each month; participating in fundraisers throughout the year, and staffing the agency with volunteers.
+A list of food items can be found HERE.

 Other Mission Partners